Cadasta/cadasta-docs/en/08-XLSForms.md

 * Party Relationship Attributes \(45-47\)
 * Tenure Relationship Attributes \(49-51\)

-The **choices** tab also shows some additional choice options for your dropdown menus.
+Each of these sections relates to a data collection window in the cadasta platform.

+The **Choices** tab has the same options as the minimal questionnaire, with some additional drop-down choices as well.

 ![](/assets/standard-choices-more.png)

-For example, rows 38-47 show the choices for the different types of location acquisitions.
+For example, rows 38-47 show the choices for the different types of location acquisitions, which correspond with row 25 on the Survey tab (above).

-The **settings** tab of the standard questionnaire is exactly the same as it is in the minimal version - providing the `form_id`.
+The **Settings** tab of the standard questionnaire is exactly the same as it is in the minimal version - providing the `form_id`, which you'll select when setting up on ODK or GeoODK.

 ![](/assets/standard-settings.png)

 ### Customizing Your Questionnaire {#customizing-your-questionnaire}

 If you need to collect different data than what's in the standard questionnaire, you can customize it to meet your needs.
-Any field with a white background can be modified.
+Any entry with a white background can be modified.
 Fields with a gray background need to remain as they are in order for the questionnaires to work with the Cadasta Platform.

 #### Basic Customization